NorskRegnesentral/skweak/README.md

 or if you want to install from the repo:

-To install from the repo:

 ```shell
 pip install --user git+https://github.com/NorskRegnesentral/skweak
 ```

-The above installation only includes the core library (not the additional examples in `domains`).
+The above installation only includes the core library (not the additional examples in `examples`).

 ## Basic Overview